johnbillion/wp-crontrol/readme.txt

 = How do I create a new regular cron entry? =

 There are two steps to getting a functioning cron entry that executes regularly.
 The first step is telling WordPress about the hook.
-This is the part that WP-Crontrol was created to provide.
+This is the part that WP Crontrol was created to provide.
 The second step is calling your function when your hook is executed.
 You've got to do that on your own, but I'll explain how below.

 *Step One: Adding the hook*